Aditiighosh/Csv-parser/README.md

 ## ⚡Edge cases handled

 ### 📁 CSV File Validation in /api/upload Route
-✅ The uploaded CSV file may not have columns named exactly as name and email.
+- The uploaded CSV file may not have columns named exactly as `name` and `email`.
-🔄 I handled different variations (e.g., Name, full_name, Email Address, etc.) by normalizing the column names during validation.
+- I handled different variations (e.g., `Name`, `full_name`, `Email Address`, etc.) by normalizing the column names during validation.
-⚠️ If required fields are missing after normalization, appropriate error responses are returned.
+- If required fields are missing after normalization, appropriate error responses are returned.

 ### 👥 Flexible User Addition in /api/addUser Route
-🔄 The order of columns in the CSV file may vary.
+- 🔄 The order of columns in the CSV file may vary.
 I ensured that the correct data maps to the right fields regardless of the column order.
-✂️ The CSV file might contain additional columns.
+- ✂️ The CSV file might contain additional columns.
 I ensured that only the required fields are processed, and extra fields are ignored without affecting the process.
-➕ Partial data: the data of additional columns is missing, the system adds available data while leaving the missing fields blank without causing errors.
+- ➕ Partial data: the data of additional columns is missing, the system adds available data while leaving the missing fields blank without causing errors.

 ### 🏃 Job Queuing with Bull
-⚡ In the /api/addUser route, I implemented job queuing using Bull.
+- ⚡ In the /api/addUser route, I implemented job queuing using Bull.
-🔄 The API supports adding multiple users at once, and these requests are processed asynchronously in the background for better performance.
+- 🔄 The API supports adding multiple users at once, and these requests are processed asynchronously in the background for better performance.
-🕒 The system provides real-time feedback during the job processing phase.
+- 🕒 The system provides real-time feedback during the job processing phase.

 ### 🐞 Testing & Debugging
-📝 Added detailed console logs throughout the code for easier testing and debugging.
+- 📝 Added detailed console logs throughout the code for easier testing and debugging.
-🚨 Logs provide step-by-step visibility during file upload, parsing, validation, user addition, and job processing stages.
+- 🚨 Logs provide step-by-step visibility during file upload, parsing, validation, user addition, and job processing stages.

 ### License